ttomnpy/AIST2010-Project/README.md

 # A Taiko-no-Tatsujin Chart Generator

 ## Description
-This project generate Taiko-no-Tatsujin chart file .tja from a given song file, making use of musical onset detection.
+This project generate Taiko-no-Tatsujin chart file .tja from a given song file (.ogg), making use of musical onset detection.

 ## Requirements
 - python3